 If you are a registered child minder or registered playgroup worker, then you must renew your paediatric first aid qualification in order to retain your registration.
 If you let your first aid training lapse then you will automatically lose your registration and all the rights and benefits that come with it.

-How to renew a first aid training certificate
+How do you renew a first aid training certificate?